 Breast Localization Procedure

 Breast localization involves the use of mammography or ultrasound guidance - and in some cases, MRI - to locate the area of breast disease.
 One or more very small wires are then gently inserted through the breast skin and into the affected area.
 The wires are bendable and will be covered with a dressing before you leave the Breast Diagnostic Center.
 After the wires are inserted, a final mammogram is taken to give the surgeon an image of the breast and wire placement in relation to the breast lesion to be surgically removed.
 These wires stay inserted in the breast until they are removed by the surgeon to help the surgeon determine precisely where to make the incision and the area of tissue to removed.

-After the breast localization is complete, you or your loved one will be transported via hospital mini-bus from the Breast Diagnostic Center to the pre-operative surgery area in the hospital.
+After the breast localization is complete, you will be transported via hospital mini-bus from the Breast Diagnostic Center to the pre-operative surgery area in the hospital.
 Any loved ones who are accompanying the patient may also ride on the mini-bus to the hospital.

 If you have any questions about whether or not you will be having breast localization, or any questions about the breast surgery that is planned, ask your surgeon or contact the Breast Navigator RNs at the Breast Diagnostic Center or the Advance Practice Nurses at Torrance Memorial

 Cancer Resource Center at 310-517-4665.